 Cryptogenic epilepsy: Testing for the anti-NMDA receptor antibody should be considered, especially in young women (as many as 26% may test positive); a positive result suggests anti-NMDA receptor encephalitis.

 Neuroimaging (typically head CT, but sometimes MRI) is usually done immediately to exclude a mass or hemorrhage.
-Some experts say that CT can be deferred and possibly avoided in children with typical febrile seizures whose neurologic status rapidly returns to normal.
+CT can be deferred and possibly avoided in children with typical febrile seizures whose neurologic status rapidly returns to normal.

 Follow-up MRI is recommended when CT is negative.
 It provides better resolution of brain tumors and abscesses and can detect cortical dysplasias, cerebral venous thrombosis, and herpes encephalitis.
 An epilepsy-protocol MRI of the head uses high-resolution coronal T1 and T2 sequences, which can detect hippocampal atrophy or sclerosis.
 MRI can detect some common causes of seizures, such as malformations of cortical development in young children and mesial temporal sclerosis, traumatic gliosis, and small tumors in adults.

 Electroencephalography (EEG) is critical in the diagnosis of epileptic seizures, particularly of focal impaired-awareness seizures or absence status epilepticus, when EEG may be the most definitive indication of a seizure.
 EEG may detect epileptiform abnormalities (spikes, sharp waves, spike and slow-wave complexes, polyspike and slow-wave complexes).
 Epileptiform abnormalities may be bilateral, symmetric, and synchronous in patients with generalized-onset seizures and may be localized in patients with focal-onset seizures.

 Epileptiform abnormalities in temporal lobe foci between seizures (interictal) in focal impaired-awareness seizures originating in the temporal lobe

 Interictal bilateral symmetric bursts of 4- to 7-Hz epileptiform activity in primarily generalized tonic-clonic seizures

 Focal epileptiform discharges in focal-to-bilateral tonic-clonic seizures

 Spikes and slow-wave discharges occurring bilaterally at a rate of 3/second and usually normal background EEG activity in typical absence seizures

 Slow spike and wave discharges usually at a rate of < 2.5/second, typically with interictal disorganization of background activity and diffuse slow waves, in atypical absence seizures

 Bilateral polyspike and wave abnormality at a rate of 4- to 6-Hz in juvenile myoclonic epilepsy